SELinuxProject/selinux-notebook/src/reference_policy.md

 The Reference Policy can be used to build two policy types:

 1. **Loadable Module Policy** - A policy that has a base module for core services and has the ability to load / unload modules to support applications as required.
 This is now the standard used by Linux distributions.
 2. **Monolithic Policy** - A policy that has all the required policy information in a single base policy and does not require the services of the module infrastructure (***semanage**(8)* or ***semodule**(8)*).
 These are more suitable for embedded or minimal systems.

 Each of the policy types are built using module files that define the specific rules required by the policy as detailed in the [**Reference Policy Module Files**](#reference-policy-module-files) section.
-Note that the monolithic policy is built using the the same module files by forming a single 'base' source file.
+Note that the monolithic policy is built using the same module files by forming a single 'base' source file.

 The Reference Policy relies heavily on the ***m4**(1)* macro processor